Call us now:

 What are the key documents that need to be prepared?

-Listed below are the key documents to prepare for the annual audit:
+Listed below are the key documents to prepare for the annual audit in thailand:

 Please note that in Thailand, companies are required to submit their audited financial statements within five months after the end of their fiscal year.
 This means that if a company’s fiscal year ends on December 31st, the audited financial statements must be submitted by May 31st of the following year.